 For classes less than 12 weeks in length:

 A 100 percent refund will be issued for drop requests received by 5 p.m. three or more business days prior to the first class meeting.
-(Ex.: if a class starts on Tuesday, Jan.
-11, the refund request must be received by Thursday, Jan.
-6 to qualify for a 100 percent refund.)

 For classes meeting 12 or more weeks: